nodes777/gameengine/notes/Chapter9.md

 * Understand and implement collision detection algorithms between bounding boxes and circles
 * Lay the foundation for building a physics component

+9.1 glsl out of range problem: Engine_VertextBuffer.js was missing a line for buffering data
+ // Put the verticesOfSquare into the vertexBuffer, as non-changing drawing data (STATIC_DRAW)
+        gl.bufferData(gl.ARRAY_BUFFER, new Float32Array(verticesOfLine), gl.STATIC_DRAW);